p2/OAuth2/README.md

 For a typical code grant flow you want to perform the following steps.
 The steps for other flows are mostly the same short of instantiating a different subclass and using different client settings.
-If you need to provide additional parameters to the authorize URL take a look at `authorizeURLWithRedirect(redirect:scope:params:)`.
+Most _authorize_ methods take an additional `params` parameter that allows you to supply custom additional parameters to use during authorization.

 ### 1. Create a Settings Dictionary.